-Prevent Planting Crop Insurance claims: If you collect on prevent planting (e.g., cotton in 2017) then this likely strictly limits you to replanting cover crops only in 2018, which can only be haved or grazed after November 1.
+Prevent Planting Crop Insurance claims: If you collect on prevent planting (e.g., cotton in a given year) then this likely strictly limits you to replanting cover crops only later in the year, which can only be haved or grazed after November 1.
 Furthermore, if you do plant a cash crop after prevent planting you may limit your prevent-planting payment to 35% or less-or none at all.
 Consult your crop insurance agent and/or FSA to ensure you understand these provisions.